kuanchoulai10/mac-setup/homebrew/README.md

 # Install Homebrew and All the Essential Applications via Homebrew

+This guide will help you set up your macOS environment by installing Homebrew, Zsh, Oh My Zsh, and all the essential applications via Homebrew.
+Additionally, it will guide you on customizing your shell environment and setting up Helix for Python development.
+Below is a checklist of the steps involved:

 - [ ] Install homebrew
 - [ ] Install Zsh and Oh My Zsh
 - [ ] Install All the Essential Applications via Homebrew